 Promises, Async, and Await

 Mastering asynchronous JavaScript can be tricky.
-This guide walks you through the problems callbacks introduce, how Promises help, and why async
+This guide walks you through the problems callbacks introduce, how Promises help, and why async/await makes your code cleaner and more readable.

-What Is async
+What Is async in JavaScript?

 Problem: You want a function that always returns a Promise.

-Solution: Prefix it with async
+Solution: Prefix it with async.

 - An

-function always returns a Promise. - If you return a non-Promise value, JavaScript wraps it in a resolved Promise.
+asyncfunction always returns a Promise. - If you return a non-Promise value, JavaScript wraps it in a resolved Promise.

 async function getData() {